Low-voltage differential signaling: Multipoint LVDS

 Point-to-point LVDS typically operates at 3.5 mA.
 Multi-point LVDS or bus LVDS (B-LVDS) can operate up to 12 mA.

-Bus LVDS and LVDM (Low-Voltage Differential Multipoint) (by TI) are de facto multipoint LVDS standards.

 Multipoint LVDS (MLVDS or M-LVDS) is the TIA standard (TIA-899).
 The AdvancedTCA standard specified MLVDS for clock distribution across the backplane to each of the computing module boards in the system.

 MLVDS has two types of receivers.
 Type-1 is compatible with LVDS and uses a +/− 50 mV threshold.
 Type-2 receivers allow Wired-Or signaling with M-LVDS devices.
 For M-LVDS: